-205 11 - CLOTHING PROTECTION
+205.11 - CLOTHING PROTECTION

-It is mandatory that cut resistant clothing "with equivalent properties to" Kevlar 29 fabric be worn by participants in all boats without reinforced cockpits.
+It is mandatory that cut resistant clothing with fabric that satisfies a minimum cut resistant level 3 of ISO 13997:1999 be worn by participants in all boats without reinforced cockpits.
 All limbs of drivers in both reinforced and non-reinforced cockpits must be covered.
 A one-piece overall suit must be worn in reinforced cockpits.